 4) Using quotes that sound like clickbait

 Providing quotes within a press release can offer a more human perspective in an objective news story.
 Ideally, they should present a positive image of your business and be authentic rather than self-promotional.
 A press release should offer quotes that media professionals can use in an objective publication.
-While they may reach out for such quotes if they are not provided in the press release, the absence of quotes might encourage a journalist to find a different story which is ready for publication.
+While they may reach out to you for such quotes, the absence of quotes might encourage a journalist to find a different story that is ready for publication.
 By providing accurate quotes, the chances of your press release getting covered increases, even with a more deadline-driven journalist.

 When using quotes from executives, for example, always use inspiring words from these people without adding flattering adjectives or complicated jargon.
 Additionally, the quote you use shouldn’t rephrase the contents of your press release.
 Rather, it should be unique enough to stand out and capture attention.
 In other words, these quotes should consist of additional details that haven’t been covered yet.
 The ideal quote is conversational, genuine, and unique.
 Additionally, you can also consider including a quote from an unbiased source for a more journalistic style.
 For example, suppose the press release is about a new product launch.
 In that case, you can reach out to an industry analyst in the field who does not have a stake in the company and ask them to quote how the product can positively impact the industry.